-The Founders of Capewell Horseshoe Nails George J. Capewell Born June 26, 1843, in Birmingham, England, he was educated in Woodbury, Connecticut and went to work at fifteen for Scoville in Waterbury, Connecticut.
+The Founder of Capewell Horseshoe Nails, George J. Capewell Born June 26, 1843, in Birmingham, England.
+He was educated in Woodbury, Connecticut and went to work at the age of 15 for Scoville in Waterbury, Connecticut.
 At twenty he was Mechanical Superintendent of Cheshire Manufacturing Company.
 In 1870 he founded a business, manufacturing specialties of his own invention.
 In the centennial year of 1876, he began his major life work, the invention of an automatic process to produce horse nails.
 After years of frustration, failure, and the loss of thousands of dollars, a perfected machine was exhibited to investors in Hartford, Connecticut in the fall of 1880.
 The company was on its way.
 A 1900 article reported that “Mr. Capewell’s tenacity of purpose has brought him to the top and it is Hartford’s boast that he is one of the men who has done much toward making the city known the world over.”
 A truly extraordinary man, he was universally respected and admired.
 He died on November 6, 1919.

 Dr. George C. F. Williams